 For the writing, the couple’s names and the wedding date are the standard practice, although you can always modify it if you’d like.
 You can customize the writing by choosing the font, embossing, or foiling (if available).

 4. Choose the theme

 The theme you choose will set the tone for the entire album.
 When choosing a theme, be sure to choose neutral colors so it doesn’t clash with your photos.
 Elegant cream, ivory, or black are usually the favorite colors for wedding albums.

 If you can find a pre-made theme that goes together with your stationery design, that’s a bonus.
 It’s always nice to have your wedding paraphernalia complement each other.
 Photojaanic has assorted selections of styles and themes for wedding albums that could help you with the design.

 If you’re skilled at graphic design and want to go the extra mile, you can design your own theme (this will be a lot of work, though).
 You can match it with your wedding stationery so they have the same theme, or you can put your personal touch to make it all the more unique and special.

 5. Sort your photos chronologically, and pick only your absolute favorites

-For some people, this could well be one of the hardest parts of designing a wedding album.
+For some people, this could well be one of the hardest parts of wedding album design.
 How do you sort 500+ photos and narrow it down to under a hundred for your wedding album?
 Especially if all the photos are stunning.

 To help you sort the photos, divide the day into a few segments, and go through each segment carefully.
 For example, you can divide it into: